cddj/bookswap/README.md

 ### Create

 The webapp adds new books and users to their respective tables.
 The user can add books to their inventory and wishlist, adding it to the repective table.
-Generated matches are added to the matches table.
+Generated matches are added to the swap table.

 ### Read